- Children Birth Until Age 3

 Vacation Bible School

-Vacation Bible School (VBS) is normally held annually in the summer but has been suspended due to the Covid crisis.
-It is typically scheduled Monday – Friday from 9:15 am – 12:00 pm.
-VBS is offered for the children age 3 ½ – fifth grade.
+Vacation Bible School (VBS) 2023 is scheduled for June 19-23 from 9:15-11:45 am.
+The theme for VBS 2023 is Food Truck Party: On a Roll with God.
+VBS is offered for children ages 3 1/2 – fifth grade.
 Children from the church and community are welcome to attend.
-The children will rotate through various stations (art, music, snack, storytelling, crafts and games) that are centered on a theme and help to grow a child’s relationship with God.
+The children will rotate through various stations (art, music, storytelling, crafts and games) that are centered on our theme and help to grow a child’s relationship with God.

 Youth Programs – 6th Grade and Above